ringcentral/ringcentral-demos-oauth/README.md

 ## Server-Side Web Apps

 In server-side web app such as PHP, Rails, Django, etc. where the operations occur are slightly different.
+In these cases, the callback URL should process the callback to retrieve the authorization code and exchange it for an access token.

 | Page | Description |
 |------|-------------|